 ABOUT US

-SMU Apolitical, was established in 2010 by Mr Mohamed Irshad, who is currently a Nominated Member of Parliament (NMP) and the founder of an inter-faith organisation, Roses of Peace.
-As SMU's first student political association, it strives to increase awareness of local and international politics in a non-partisan manner.
-In addition, it seeks to provide the SMU community with an avenue for discussion, for issues relating to public policy and social issues affecting society at-large.
+SMU Apolitical Society (@smuapol) was established in 2010 by Mr Mohamed Irshad, a former Nominated Member of Parliament and the founder of inter-faith organisation Roses of Peace.
+As SMU's first student political association, we strive to reduce political apathy and increase awareness of local and international politics in a non-partisan manner.
+In addition, we seek to provide the SMU community with a respectful avenue for discussion of issues relating to public policy and social issues affecting society at-large.

-Besides facilitating a free exchange of ideas and creating inclusive platforms such as the Singapore Model Cabinet and dialogue sessions for youths to participate in, SMU Apolitical also has its own publications including a guide to Singapore's political system as well as short commentaries.
+Besides facilitating a free exchange of ideas and creating inclusive platforms such as Varsity Voices and dialogue sessions for youths to participate in, we also often host forums and visits to political agencies.

 KEY EVENTS

-A joint collaboration with our counterparts at NUS and NTU to discuss wide-ranging affairs like Jobs and Economy, Social Inclusion, etc. - Ministerial Dialogue
+A joint collaboration with our counterparts at NUS and NTU to discuss wide-ranging affairs like Jobs and Economy, Social Inclusion, and Geopolitical Tensions etc. Last year, we were involved in a dialogue about the Singapore Dream with PM Lawrence Wong which was held at SMU, and this year, we were able to once again help organise Varsity Voices! - Dialogues and Forums

 GALLERY